 Michael D. Golden

-Professor of Music Composition and Theory, and Director of the Creative Arts Program at Soka University of America, Aliso Viejo, USA.
+Professor of Music Composition and Theory, Soka University of America, Aliso Viejo, USA.

-Born in 1952 in New York City, USA, Dr. Golden began learning jazz piano with Kenny Barron and Billy Gault at the Jazzmobile School.
+Born in 1952 in New York City, USA, Dr. Golden began learning jazz piano at the Jazzmobile School.
 He studied music composition and theory with Tomas Svoboda, William O. Smith, Diane Thome, William Bergsma, and Jonathan Bernard, and studied music history and ethnomusicology with Robert Trotter and Christopher Waterman.
 His compositions have been performed throughout the US and around the world, and include regional and national commissions and scores for film and theatre productions, along with numerous jazz works.
-As an educator, Prof. Golden teaches courses in World Music, Music and Ecology, Music Psychology, and Music and Peace, along with composition, improvisation, theory and computer music.
+As an educator, Prof. Golden teaches courses in World Music, Music and Ecology, Music Psychology, and Music and Peacebuilding, along with composition, improvisation, theory and computer music.

 Doctor of Musical Arts (D.M.A.) in Composition, University of Washington (1992).

 Master’s Degree (M.M.) in Composition, University of Oregon (1981).

 First Prize, Guitar Foundation of America International Composition Competition, 1996.

 • It’s a Long, Long River commissioned by the Huntington Symphony Orchestra, 1997

 • Echoes in Eternal Light (a setting of Ko-jyo-no Tsuki) commissioned by the Kansai 21st

 • Suite Ceremonial commissioned by Aliso Viejo Symphony Orchestra, 2001.